Key takeaways

 Not everyone has the benefit of commercial insurance, Medicare, or Medicaid coverage, but that doesn’t mean that they’re out of luck.
 “While Trelegy can be expensive, patients have options to manage costs effectively, such as exploring assistance programs, considering generic alternatives, and leveraging insurance coverage,” says Jung Baccam, FNP-BC, a nurse practitioner at Atlas Ketamine.
 “Collaboration with healthcare providers and insurers is crucial for identifying cost-saving strategies.”

-• Live in the United States or Puerto Rico
+- Live in the United States or Puerto Rico

-• Be uninsured or on Medicare
+- Be uninsured or on Medicare

-• Meet income criteria
+- Meet income eligibility criteria

-• Not be enrolled in any alternative funding programs.
+- Not be enrolled in any alternative funding programs

 Eligible patients can enroll by completing an enrollment application and sending it to the fax number or address on the application.

-3. Once received and approved, GSK will provide the healthcare provider with the information to provide the patient’s retail pharmacy for an immediate fill.
+Patients can also enroll by phone if they need their medication immediately.
+To do so, the prescriber or another healthcare advocate needs to call GSK patient assistance and fax a completed application with all required signatures.
+Once received and approved, GSK will provide the healthcare provider with the information to give to the patient’s retail pharmacy for an immediate fill.
 The patient can pick up the medication that day at their chosen pharmacy.

 Other ways to save on Trelegy Ellipta